• Skip to primary navigation

 ❤️ Why You'll Love It

-• Fun finger food perfect for a game day snack.
+• These easy beef empanadas a fun finger food perfect for a game day snack.

 • Super versatile recipe with variation ideas.